The island is famous for its dramatic landscape and is one of the most popular hiking destinations in Scotland.

 Portree and Scorrybreac Circuit Walk

-The village of Portree is the capital of the island.
-It is a charming fishing village overlooking a sheltered bay.
+The village of Portree, the capital of the island, is a charming fishing village overlooking a sheltered bay.

-The Scorrybreac Circuit Walk is a trail by the shores of Portree Bay.
-During this walk, there is a chance to see Sea Eagles that nest on the high cliffs.
+The Scorrybreac Circuit Walk is a scenic trail that meanders along the shores of Portree Bay.
+This walk presents an opportunity to catch sight of the majestic Sea Eagles, which have made their nests on the towering cliffs.

-Well defined paths throughout.
-Second half of walk has rough stones and a steep ascent.
+Well defined paths throughout but the second half becomes more challenging with rough stones and a steep ascent.

 Distance: 3 km